xanderstevenson/diy-devops-dashboard/README.md

 ## Functionality

-Every text within each section that is surrounded by box is clickable and will take you to the web page for that resourc,
+Text within each section that is surrounded by box is clickable and will take you to the web page for that resourc,

 <p align="center">
 <img src="https://github.com/xanderstevenson/diy-devops-dashboard/assets/27918923/7e46a9a4-14de-4239-8ef5-8dc06e2e029a" width="500">